Welsh dictionary

 Fe'u cynysgaeddir â rheswm a chydwybod, a dylai pawb ymddwyn y naill at y llall mewn ysbryd cymodlon.

-First article in many languages
+First article in different languages

-Declaration of Human Rights: in Welsh, Breton, Gaelic, English & other languages
+Universal Declaration of Human Rights: in Welsh, Breton, Gaelic, English & other languages

 Some Welsh words